 The 50th anniversary of the 1966 National Historic Preservation Act presented an opportunity to look at preservation through the eyes of several Loeb Fellows who have been active in the field.
 LOEBlogger Carlo Urmy spoke with Sarah Peskin (LF ‘94), Matthew Kiefer (LF ’96), Donna Graves (LF ’10), Brent Leggs (LF ’11), and Liliana Cazacu (LF ’16) about the changes they have seen in the field during their careers and what changes are needed moving forward.
-They also made the link between their Loeb Fellowship years and their subsequent work.

 A theme that emerged repeatedly is that the field is still often perceived as stuffy, antiquarian, or obstructionist.
 Some of the Loebs are even hesitant to call themselves preservationists.
 According to Donna Graves, a historian and heritage planner working in the San Francisco Bay Area, she has only recently come to use the descriptor for herself, while Sarah Peskin, former chief of planning for the National Park Service North Atlantic Region, said she still doesn’t use the term: “I don’t like to put myself in a box.”